If you’ve been avoiding us, some of the below emergencies WILL eventually happen – the same happens if you never put oil in your car!

 If it’s a small piece nowhere near the gum, it will probably be OK for a week or two before you see us.
 Anything larger will need a visit to the dentist, to try to avoid a root canal/endodontic treatment or extraction.

 If it’s only sensitive to cold/sweets, this is good.
 It’s probably going to be an easy fix or even just advice on brushing differently.
 But DON’T leave it in the hope it goes away.
 How long would you drive your car with the oil light on or smoke coming out of the bonnet?

 If it’s sensitive to hot as well, it may be an abscess developing.
 Don’t leave it.

 If it’s aching all the time, we have a problem.
 There are flames coming out of the engine.
 Just get here fast…..before you end up with……

-For emergency pain/swelling, rinse many times a day with hot salty water to help drain the pus causing the pain....then get here quickly, even if the pain goes away.
+For emergency pain/swelling, rinse as many times a day with hot salty water to help clear the infection and remove any debris from swollen gums….then get here quickly.
+Even if the pain goes away.
 Procrastination may make the problem far worse.